nitinkc/nitinkc.github.io/_posts/Java/threads/2023-10-10-asynchronous-programming.md

 * **Non Blocking** : when you make a method call, you don't have to wait for it to complete
 * Does not block the **thread of execution** and wait to finish.
 * however, **tasks** are always blocking (default behaviour of a thread)

-* For a Thread to be non-blocking
+For a Thread to be non-blocking, these 2 properties should meet
-  * **responsiveness** : main thread should always **delegate** and be available for next step
+- **responsiveness** : main thread should always **delegate** and be available for next step
   * Eg: Click on download button and then cancel
     * if main thread takes care of downloading, then the cancel button is blocked until the download is finished
-  * **Pre-emptible** :
+- **Pre-emptible** : the ability of a system or thread to be interrupted or preempted by other tasks or threads.
+  - In a preemptible system, a running thread can be paused or stopped by the system scheduler to allow other threads or processes to execute.

->Both parallel and Async processes run in a separate thread (other than main thread)
+Both parallel and Async processes run in a separate thread (other than main thread) {: .notice--info}

 For parallel, the thread needs to **JOIN** i.e. the slowest process/thread will determine the overall speed.
 * pen refills (10), cap(20 per hour0  ) and body(50 body per hours) example.
 Total pens per hour = 10